Skip to main content

 What’s changed and why

-From November 2024 we started delivering our new learning, which replaces the Adult Training Scheme delivered since 2004.
+In November 2024 we launched our new learning for volunteers.
+This replaced the Adult Training Scheme, which had been delivered since 2004.

-Volunteers thought that the Adult Training Scheme was too complex, the modules were no longer fit for purpose, and it was difficult to provide the support they needed.
+Volunteers thought that the Adult Training Scheme was too complex and this module-based training was no longer fit for purpose.
+It was difficult to provide the learning and support that volunteers needed.

-We’ve also replaced the Module Matrix with the new Learning Tree.
+We’ve also replaced the Module Matrix with the Learning Tree.

 What's changed for learners